Lucite Purses - Popular Bags of the 1940s

 Jean Patou

-Patou was a perfumer, a debauchee, and fashion designer.
+Patou was a perfumer, a debauchee, and a fashion designer.
 He is recognised as the one who invented the "designer tie" in the 1920s and his famous cubist cardigans with matching hats, scarves and gloves.
 These two creations were some of the most popular trends of the 1920s.

-The designer tie is simply men ties made in the same fabric as the women's dress collection.
+The designer tie is simply men's ties made in the same fabric as the women's dress collection.
 The style is still prominent among modern fashion designers like Timmy Everest (a bespoke tailor and designer from Wales), Paul Smith (a famous British fashion designer), and Louis Féraud (a French artist and fashion designer).

-Patou marketed his clothes mostly to the rich but with the stock market crash affecting the purses of the wealthy more than most; the House of Patou continued to survive through its perfume production.
+Patou marketed his clothes mostly to the rich, but with the stock market crash affecting the purses of the wealthy more than most, the House of Patou continued to survive through its perfume production.

-He was the innovator of ready-to-wear clothing which marked a new direction in 1920s couture and the concept of off-the-rack designer wear that we know today.
+He was the innovator of ready-to-wear clothing, which marked a new direction in 1920s couture and the concept of off-the-rack designer wear that we know today.
 His other creations include:

 • Knitted swimwear

-• Sportswear – In comfortable yet stylish designs that personified the fashionable "new woman” . . . those who wanted to look stylishly sporty, even if they did not participate in any form of exercise.
+• Sportswear – In comfortable yet stylish designs that personified the fashionable "new woman”.
+Those who wanted to look stylishly sporty, even if they did not participate in any form of exercise.

 • Tennis skirt – Below the knee and knee-length skirts.
 He, notably, designed the then-daring sleeveless and knee-length cut tennis wear for Suzanne Lenglen, a famous French tennis player who won 31 Championship titles between 1914 and 1926